reakain/pycozmo_testing/README.md

 ### Animations
 - Base animations from flat stack.
 Looks like there are complete animations, and then components of those complete animations.
-- The names don't seem to line up with the names from the cozmo SDK.
-So answer hazy which animations are which
+- ~~The names don't seem to line up with the names from the cozmo SDK.
+So answer hazy which animations are which~~
+- The named animations from the sdk are the animation groups, and are themselves compound animations
+- Can make compount animations with functions and animation groups, mostly same commands
+- Could likely make interruptable routines of python commands for interruptable compound action sets

 ### Event Handling
 Currently get handling for: